 The mRNA vaccines against COVID-19 contain modified mRNA (not live or heat-inactivated virus) that encodes the viral spike glycoprotein of SARS-CoV-2 encapsulated by lipid nanoparticles [81].
-Not long after COVID-19 vaccination, myocarditis have been described as a complication of vaccination.
-Subsequently, several studies have been conducted and showed the incidence of myocarditis depending on the vaccine type and how many doses were administered, with the highest levels reported for the Moderna mRNA vaccine, with an overall incidence of ≈10/100 000 and around 50/100 000 in men under 40 years of age.
-However, myocarditis vaccine-related remains a rare adverse complication (0.38 cases/100 000 individuals for COVID-19 vaccines in the United States compared with 1000 to 4000 cases/100 000 individuals for COVID-19) [82-84].
+Not long after COVID-19 vaccination, myocarditis has been described as a complication of vaccination.
+Subsequently, several studies have been conducted and showed the incidence of myocarditis depending on the vaccine type and how many doses were administered, with the highest levels reported for the Moderna mRNA vaccine, with an overall incidence of $\approx 10/100\ 000$ and around $50/100\ 000$ in men under 40 years of age.
+However, myocarditis vaccine-related remains a rare adverse complication (0.38 cases/100\ 000\ individuals for COVID-19 vaccines in the United States compared with 1000 to 4000 cases/100\ 000\ individuals for COVID-19) [82-84].